syncfusion-content/mobilejavascript-docs/MobileJS/Menu/Item-Specific-Settings.md

 <tr>
 <td>
 Templating</td><td>
-1. data-ej-rendertemplate- This attribute is used to decide whether to render the Menu item with template or with default UI.2. data-ej-templateid- This attribute is used to define the ID of the template element.<br></td></tr>
+1. data-ej-rendertemplate- This attribute is used to decide whether to render the Menu item with template or with default UI.<br>
+2. data-ej-templateid- This attribute is used to define the ID of the template element.<br></td></tr>
 <tr>
 <td>
 Events</td><td>
-3. data-ej-touchstart- This attribute is used to define the handler when touch start happens on a particular Menu item.4. data-ej-touchend- This attribute is used to define the handler when touch end happens on a particular Menu item.</td></tr>
+1. data-ej-touchstart- This attribute is used to define the handler when touch start happens on a particular Menu item.<br>
+2. data-ej-touchend- This attribute is used to define the handler when touch end happens on a particular Menu item.<br></td></tr>
 </table>